NextEra Energy Inc. (NEE)'s Financial Results Comparing With Companhia Energetica de Minas Gerais (NYSE:CIG) | New Business Observer

 Summary

-On 9 of the 11 factors NextEra Energy Inc. beats Companhia Energetica de Minas Gerais.
+NextEra Energy Inc. beats Companhia Energetica de Minas Gerais on 9 of the 11 factors.

 NextEra Energy, Inc., through its subsidiaries, generates, transmits, and distributes electric power to retail and wholesale customers in North America.
 The company generates electricity through wind, solar, nuclear, and natural gas-fired facilities.
 It also provides risk management services related to power and gas consumption.
 As of December 31, 2016, it served approximately 10 million people through approximately 4.9 million customer accounts in the east and lower west coasts of Florida.
 The company had approximately 45,900 megawatts of generating capacity.
 The company was formerly known as FPL Group, Inc. and changed its name to NextEra Energy, Inc. in 2010.
 NextEra Energy, Inc. was founded in 1925 and is headquartered in Juno Beach, Florida.